 I built this adapter to connect an external audio source to my iPhone, according to the schematic at right.
-Unfortunately it is mono only; the only way to record in stereo is via a more complex Lightning adapter.
+Unfortunately it is mono only (the only way to record to the iPhone in stereo is via a more complex Lightning adapter).

 Webster-Chicago Model 288-1R wire recorder restoration